brunodd/mhcbindingpredictor/readme.md

 *This step is optional*
 Original (anonymous) patient data can be found in 'data/prior\_df.txt'.
 To parse the data run the script in src/patients/ExtractData.py.
-It will write the data to a file called 'data.txt'.
+It will write the data to a file called 'data/data.txt'.
 The models use this file to predict the binding preferences for the patients data.

 ~~~sh